kungfrank/pw_ndt_radar_scan_matching/README.md

 ### [Important]

-The result of this code is not same as the original paper becasue we change the optimization method in NDT to improve the robustness of scan matching.
+The result of this code is not the same as the original paper because we change the optimization method in NDT to improve the robustness of scan matching.
 The PW-NDT can now be used without failure detection based on vehicle acceleration constrain.
-Therefore, the code we provided have removed complex rule for failure detection used in the origin paper.
+Therefore, the code we provided has removed the complex rule for failure detection used in the origin paper.

 ## Radar Odometry on Oxford RobotCar Radar Dataset:
 ![](img/scanning_ro.gif)